b2p-fred/Test-SF5/README.md

 ```

 Then browse:
-- http://localhost:8080 for the PHPMyadmin Web interface
+- `http://localhost:8080` for the PHPMyadmin Web interface
-- http://localhost:8000 or http://localhost:8000/lucky/number for the API interface (Symfony 5)
+- `http://localhost:8000` or `http://localhost:8000/lucky/number` for the API interface (Symfony 5)
-- http://localhost:8002 for the front end application
+- `http://localhost:8002` for the front end application

+**Tip** while browsing `http://localhost:8000/lucky/number`, have a look to the Docker log -)

 The Docker configuration starts PHP-FPM and Nginx containers to allow executing the Symfony application of the project (source files located in the *./src* folder).
-Also it starts a second Nginx instance to serve the *./src_ui* Html files.
+Also, it starts a second Nginx instance to serve the *./src_ui* Html files.

+**Note** the front end part of the application is not yet available in this repository...

 To stop all the services:
 ```shell